 - 1. The hospital or inpatient unit is licensed by the appropriate state agency that approves health care facility licensure. - 2.
-There is documentation of the member's history and physical with medical clearance within 24 hours of admission, unless completed within 72 hours prior to admission or if transferred from an acute inpatient level of care. - 3.
-There is documentation of drug screens and other relevant lab tests upon admission, as appropriate. - 4.
+There is documentation that the member's history and physical examination with medical clearance is completed within 24 hours of admission, unless completed within 72 hours prior to admission or if transferred from an acute inpatient level of care. - 3.
+There is documentation of drug screens and relevant lab tests upon admission, as clinically indicated. - 4.
 The attending physician is a psychiatrist or addictionologist and responsible for diagnostic evaluation within 24 hours of admission.
-The physician or physician extender provides daily face-to-face evaluation services with documentation.
+The physician or physician extender provides daily medical management and evaluation services with documentation.
 The physician must be available 24 hours a day, seven days per week. - 5.
 After a multidisciplinary assessment, an individualized treatment plan using evidence-based concepts, where applicable, is developed within 24 hours of admission and amended as needed for changes in the individual's clinical condition.
 Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical or psychiatric conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care and other issues that affect the likelihood of successful community tenure. - 6.
-The need for Medication-Assisted Treatment (MAT) unless medically contraindicated, should be critically considered, especially in members who have significant cravings or repeated relapses. - 7.
-There is on-site registered nursing care 24 hours a day with full capabilities for intervention in medical and behavioral health emergencies that occur on the unit. - 8.
-Family/support system coordination, as evidenced by contact with family to discuss current treatment, as well as support needed to continue treatment at lower levels of care. - 9.
+The member and/or family member should be made aware of FDA-approved Medication Assisted Treatments (MAT) available.
+The facility should document informed consent including the risks and benefits of MAT treatment as well as the risks of no MAT treatment. - 7.
+There is documentation that the member is evaluated on each program day by a licensed behavioral health practitioner. - 8.
+Mental health and medical services are available 24 hours per day, seven days per week, either on-site or off-site by referral. - 9.
+On-site registered nursing care is available 24 hours a day, seven days a week, with full capabilities for all appropriate interventions in medical and behavioral health emergencies that occur on the unit. - 10.
+On-site, licensed clinical staff is available 24 hours a day, seven days a week adequate to supervise the member's medical and psychological needs. - 11.
 Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within 24 hours of admission.